 - Hiring me to write for you or speak at your event

 - Joining my little book lovers club

 - Reading my books

 This is me:

-I began journaling and message-boarding (totally a word we’re going to pretend is real) back in 2003, and launched my blog Let Me Start By Saying in 2008.
+I began online journaling and message-boarding (totally a word we’re going to pretend is real) back in 2003, and launched my public blog Let Me Start By Saying in 2008.
 Communicating, reading, learning, creating and sharing are some of my favorite things, and I find the internet to be pretty fantastic for all that stuff–this is why I got hooked on it so quickly.
-Generally speaking, I only put photos of myself on the internet that make my family want to take away all iPhone privileges.
-Their tolerance of my shenanigans is one of the many reasons I adore them.
+Generally speaking, I share what’s on my mind because it just can’t stay in there a moment longer.
+My family’s tolerance of my shenanigans is one of the many reasons I adore them.

-I’m 40 years old and live in the ‘burbs of New Jersey with my husband, 9-year-old daughter and 10-year-old son.
+I’m 46 years old and live in the ‘burbs of New Jersey with my husband, 15-year-old daughter and 17-year-old son.

 I am very tired.